johndoe6345789/nexus-command/README.md

-# 🎮 Arena Command - Game Menu System
+# 🎮 Nexus Command - Game Menu System

-A cyberpunk-styled game menu system for a Quake 3 Arena clone, built with React, TypeScript, and animated canvas backgrounds.
+A premium tactical game menu system for a Quake 3 Arena clone, built with React, TypeScript, and animated canvas backgrounds.

 ## ✨ Features